Umuzi-org/tech-department/content/projects/python-specific/django-migrations/_index.md

 ---
+_db_id: 257
+available_options:
+- python
+content_type: project
+ready: true
+submission_type: repo
 title: Django - exposing a REST api with a real database
-ready: True
-available_options: ["python"]
-submission_type: repo
 ---

 Expose a simple TODO list api using Django.
 Take a look at this first: